 Also, a study in the International Journal of Neuroscience compared massage therapy to muscle relaxation, the people who received massage reported “feeling of less anxiety, pain and depression than their counterparts.”

-Massage therapy can help alleviate the muscle spasms which occur when your rib or thoracic joints lose mobility, therefore helping those joints function better.
-Here’s how back massage can help-
+Massage therapy can help alleviate the muscle spasms which occur when your rib or thoracic joints lose mobility, therefore helping those joints function better, and is even easier with your own personal massage chair.

 Relieve lower back pain